MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

     ![screenshot](media/SOage050.jpg)

 5. To exclude a document status from the workflow process, unmark the Active option for the status.
-To change the status descriptions, refer to *Changing fulfillment workflow document status descriptions* on page 47.
+To change the status descriptions, refer to *Changing fulfillment workflow document status descriptions*.

 6. Choose OK in the Sales Fulfillment Document Workflow Setup window.
 Choose Save in the Sales Fulfillment Order/Invoice Setup window.

 ### Changing fulfillment workflow document status descriptions

 If you’re using sales fulfillment workflow, use the Sales Fulfillment Workflow Setup window to change the descriptions of document statuses displayed in the Sales Fulfillment Document Workflow Setup window.
-For more information, refer to *Setting up fulfillment workflow for sales* on page 46.
+For more information, refer to *Setting up fulfillment workflow for sales*.

 The workflow process that’s used to move from one document status to another won’t change.
 For example, if your company uses the term “dispatch” rather than the term “ship”, you could change the description for Status 5 to Dispatched in the Sales Fulfillment Workflow Setup window.
 However, to advance the status of a document to status 6, you need to select Confirm \>\> Ship in the Sales Transaction Entry window, the Sales Order Fulfillment window, or the Bulk Confirmation window.